PIesPnuema/CiscoCodeSnippets/README.md

 ## Want to make changes and customize your snippets?

-- You will need to already have the repo installed for this example and have an understand on how to use it before making changes.
+- You will need to already have the repo installed for this example and have an understanding of how to use it before making changes.

-### Changing the name used to paste snippet
+### Changing the name used to paste the snippet
 - Open ***vsCode***
 - Navigate to ***File*** then ***Preferences***
 - Click on ***Configure User Snippets***